straw-hat-team/commanded/guides/explanations/read-model-projections.md

 ## Ecto projections

 Commanded includes built-in support for building read models using Ecto with one of the databases supported by Ecto (PostgreSQL, MySQL, et al).
-See the [Ecto Projections Getting Started](ecto-projections-getting-started.html) and [Building Read Models with Ecto](building-read-models-with-ecto.html) guides for details.
+See the [Ecto Projections Getting Started](../howtos/ecto-projections-getting-started.html) guide to set up, the [Building Read Models with Ecto](../howtos/building-read-models-with-ecto.html) how-to for practical examples, and the [Ecto Projections](ecto-projections.html) explanation for architectural details.

 ### Example